EEOC Complaints: how serious are they?

 Retaliation for Discrimination Complaints

-Whether the file is with a state civil rights commission or the Equal Employment Opportunity Commission, many worry that their employer will seek retribution after, since they're not above discriminating or allowing discrimination.
+Whether they file a complaint with a state civil rights commission or the Equal Employment Opportunity Commission, many worry their employer will seek retribution after since they're not above discriminating or allowing discrimination.
 The law prohibits this type of retaliation.

-Grounds for discrimination complaints are strong when an employee was fired due to his or her race, or was denied an accommodation for his or her disability.
-Whether it's believed you were denied a promotion due to your age, or were harassed because of your religion, you may win or lose your claim.
+Grounds for discrimination complaints are strong when an employee was fired due to his or her race, or denied an accommodation for his or her disability.
+If you were denied a promotion due to your age or harassed because of your religion, you may win or lose your claim.

-The EEOC, or other civil rights enforcement agencies, make protecting the process's integrity a high priority.
-Any company can by prosecuted for seeking retribution.
+The EEOC and other civil rights enforcement agencies make it a high priority to protect the process’s integrity.
+Any company can be prosecuted for seeking retribution.

-Any person that filed a discrimination complaint should be careful not to alter their behavior.
-A common fear is that their employer might now be "afraid of them" and can take this as an opportunity to let them go or fire them, for example.
-In the aftermath of a complaint, both sides will need to monitor behavior more closely and any and all actions will be more carefully documented during this time.
+Any person that filed a discrimination complaint should be careful to not alter their behavior.
+A common fear is that their employer might now be "afraid of them" and can take this opportunity to let them go or fire them, for example.
+In the aftermath of a complaint, both sides will need to monitor behavior more closely, and any and all actions will be more carefully documented during this time.

-When you file your charge of retaliation, you'll need to review the incident, including when and who the person responsible was.
-Give the most detail possible.
+When you file your charge of retaliation, you need to review the incident (and include when it happened and who the responsible person was).
+Give as much detail as possible.